istio/istio.io/_docs/tasks/traffic-management/fault-injection.md

 To test our Bookinfo application microservices for resiliency, we will _inject a 7s delay_ between the reviews:v2 and ratings microservices, for user "jason".
-Since the _reviews:v2_ service has a 10s timeout for its calls to the ratings service, we expect the end-to-end flow to continue without any errors.
+Since the _reviews:v2_ service has a 10s hard-coded connection timeout for its calls to the ratings service, we expect the end-to-end flow to continue without any errors.

 1. Create a fault injection rule to delay traffic coming from user "jason" (our test user)